zjunlp/EasyEdit/README.md

 ## 🔔News

-- 2024-11-19, we will update the Table 4 results in the paper "[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" after optimizing certain methods (related to AdaLoRA) and fixing computational bugs (related to ROME and MEMIT) in the EasyEdit.
+- 2024-11-19, we will update the Table 4 results in the paper "[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" after optimizing certain methods (related to AdaLoRA) and fixing computational bugs (related to ROME and MEMIT) in the EasyEdit (More details in https://github.com/zjunlp/EasyEdit/issues/427).
 These improvements have led to better results than before.
 We will continue updating this paper and welcome everyone to discuss and exchange ideas.
 - 2024-11-11, 🎉🎉the paper on model editing for LLMs4Code, "[Model Editing for LLMs4Code: How Far are We?](https://arxiv.org/abs/2411.06638)", has been accepted by ICSE 2025!
 This work proposes a benchmark for LLMs4Code editing, [CLMEEval](https://github.com/xpq-tech/code-llmedit), which is built upon EasyEdit!
 - 2024-11-09, we fixed a bug regarding the [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit) results in the https://github.com/zjunlp/EasyEdit/issues/390.
 Thanks for the help of [@StarLooo](https://github.com/StarLooo) to help us with it.
 - 2024-10-24, EasyEdit has added two new knowledge editing methods, [AlphaEdit](https://github.com/zjunlp/EasyEdit/blob/main/easyeditor/models/alphaedit/README.md).
 In addition, we have fixed several bugs.